 Thirdly, you must have been using the product in a reasonably foreseeable manner.
 For example, if you fit a blade meant for wood to your circular saw and use it to cut a steel rod, you may lose control over the saw and sustain an injury.
 The design and construction of this type of blade are not suitable for cutting steel rods, so you did not use it in a reasonably foreseeable manner.

 However, if you use the same ripping blade to make a rough cut along the grain of a wooden workpiece, you use it to the manufacturer’s specifications.
-In this case, kickback that causes personal injury may be the result of a defective product.
+In this case, a kickback that causes personal injury may be the result of a defective product.

 Fourthly, you must demonstrate that you suffered an injury or other damages due to the defect.
-If you don’t suffer an injury, trauma, or economic losses, the defendant cannot be liable.
+If you don’t suffer an injury, trauma, or economic loss, the defendant cannot be liable.
 For example, if you notice a defect before using a product, you can return it to the seller, but you cannot institute a personal injury claim.

 Types of Product Liability Claims